 Oil and its products in all shapes and forms including aviation, motor, and diesel fuels were a German strategic weakness.
 Allied strategic bombing targeted the oil refineries in Ploesti, Romania.
 Germany's 1942 summer campaign, Case Blue, aimed to capture the oil fields of the Caucasus both providing themselves needed oil and denying the Soviet Union oil.
-Oil … [Read more...] about German Aviation, Motor, and Diesel Fuels Availability
+The above graph … [Read more...] about German Aviation, Motor, and Diesel Fuels Availability

 Economic